daktronics/cef-mixer/README.md

     * The following builds support **Chromium 68**
     * [x64 sample binary distribution][x64_build] (Release build only)
     * [x86 sample binary distribution][x86_build] (Release build only)

-    * The above sample distributions are not supported official builds - they are intended for testing/demo purposes.
+> Note: The above sample distributions are not supported official builds - they are intended for testing/demo purposes.

 3. From a command prompt set the environment variable **CEF_ROOT** to the location of your CEF binary distribution.
 Then run the gen_vs2017.bat script.